cmariod/TT2RaidHelperBB/readme.md

 - to set a new one: .cc test {jset;_raiddata;Buffs.bsc|BurstChance|+25% All Burst Chance.DamageMod;1.1}
 - to get list of known buff in db: .cc test {jkeys;_raiddata;Buffs}
 - to get list of known debuff in db: .cc test {jkeys;_raiddata;Debuffs}

+## Manual Patch to 5.1.4

+New command (patch514.bbtag) added as a manual patch of raiddata from 5.1.3 to 5.1.4, to preserve any other custom raiddata that is modified manually.
+Alternatively can update loadraiddata command and rerun it to load the new raiddata.